MicrosoftDocs/globalization/globalization/input/font-support.md

 Since before Windows 2000, text-display support for new scripts has been added in each major release of Windows.
 This article describes changes made in each major release.

-Note that support for a script may require certain changes to text stack components as well as changes to fonts.
+Support for a script may require certain changes to text stack components and changes to fonts.
 The Windows operating system has many text stack components: DirectWrite, GDI, Uniscribe, GDI+, WPF, RichEdit, ComCtl32, and others.
 The information provided here pertains primarily to GDI and DirectWrite.
-It is also generally applicable to user interface frameworks such as RichEdit or the MSHTML rendering agent used for Windows apps and for rendering Web content, though those components may exhibit certain differences.
+It's also applicable to user interface frameworks such as RichEdit or the MSHTML rendering agent used for Windows apps and for rendering Web content, though those components may exhibit certain differences.

 A detailed library of Microsoft fonts is available as part of the [Microsoft Typography](/typography/font-list/) documentation.

 Comments on language usage are included in cases in which associations between scripts and languages may not be well known.
-The list of languages for any given script is not necessarily exhaustive.
+The list of languages for any given script isn't necessarily exhaustive.

 ## Windows 11

-The list of fonts included with Windows 11 is available in the [Windows 11 font list](/typography/font-list/windows-11-font-list).
+The list of fonts included with Windows 11 is available in the [Windows 11 font list](/typography/fonts/windows-11-font-list).

 [Segoe UI Variable](/windows/apps/design/style/segoe-fluent-icons-font) is the new system font for Windows.
-It is a refreshed take on the classic Segoe and uses variable font technology to dynamically provide great legibility at very small sizes, and improved outlines at display sizes.
+It's a refreshed take on the classic Segoe and uses variable font technology to dynamically provide great legibility at very small sizes, and improved outlines at display sizes.
 Windows 11 also introduces a new system icon font, [Segoe Fluent Icons](/windows/apps/design/style/segoe-fluent-icons-font).
 This icon font aligns to the Fluent Design system.
-See [Typography in Windows 11](/windows/apps/design/signature-experiences/typography) and [Iconography in Windows 11](/windows/apps/design/signature-experiences/iconography) for more information about Windows 11 design principles.
+For more information about Windows 11 design principles, see [Typography in Windows 11](/windows/apps/design/signature-experiences/typography) and [Iconography in Windows 11](/windows/apps/design/signature-experiences/iconography).

 The following table lists scripts newly supported in Windows 10, and associated fonts: